BLCM/bl3mods/TheGigaMaster/Varkid Evolution Increase/README.md

 Have fun with going from "Ok this is a good challenge" to "God has abandoned us" by completely spiking in difficulty.

 ## Future Ideas
-Increase all spawns to make ultimate badass 75%+ and "Raid" 50%.
+Increase all spawns to make super badass 75%+ and "Raid" 50%.
 Daddy has the belt in hand.
 And he is not taking no for an answer.

 #